 - 3 cloves garlic crushed

 - 1 Tablespoon kosher salt

 - 2 teaspoons black pepper

-Remove pork to a cutting board or bowl, discard green sauce.
+- Remove pork to a cutting board or bowl, reserve 1 cup green sauce.
+Discard bay leaf.
 When pork is cool enough to handle, shred with two forks.

 - Add green sauce as needed for flavor and moister pork.
 Season with salt and pepper if needed.